-‘Severe cyclonic storm' Titli to make landfall in Odisha at 5.30 am today, 3 lakh evacuated
+Cyclone ‘Titli’: Wind speeds intensify in Odisha and Andhra Pradesh

-Bhubaneswar, Oct 11: With severe cyclonic storm Titli expected to make landfall near Odisha's Gopalpur on Thursday morning, the state government is leaving no stone unturned to ensure minimal casualties that the storm may cause as it pummels the coast.
-Titli is likely to make landfall between Odisha's Gopalpur and Andhra Pradesh's Kalingapatanam around 5.30 am on Thursday morning.
+Bhubaneswar, Oct 11: The severe cyclonic storm Titli has made its landfall near Odisha's Gopalpur.
+The state government has leaving no stone unturned to ensure minimal casualties that the storm may cause.

+The coastal districts of Ganjam, Puri, Khurda, Kendrapara and Jagatsinghpur in Odisha are expected to be in the eye of the storm and have been put on red alert.

-Fourteen NDRF teams have deployed in Odisha's Balasore, Sambhalpur, Gajapati, Nayagarh, Puri, Jajpur, Kendrapara, Bhadrak, Jagatsinghpur, Ganjam and Bhubaneswar while 4 NDRF teams have been deployed in Andhra Pradesh's Visakhapatnam, Srikakulum and Vijaynagram.
+Fourteen NDRF teams have been deployed in Odisha's Balasore, Sambhalpur, Gajapati, Nayagarh, Puri, Jajpur, Kendrapara, Bhadrak, Jagatsinghpur, Ganjam and Bhubaneswar while 4 NDRF teams have been deployed in Andhra Pradesh's Visakhapatnam, Srikakulum and Vijaynagram.
 Around 3 lakh people have been evacuated till now.

 Cabinet Secretary PK Sinha on Wednesday chaired a meeting of the National Crisis Management Committee (NCMC) to take stock of preparatory measures in the wake of impending landfall.